Sir Robert Buckland has been unanimously elected to the Westminster committee

 Earlier this month, the News Letter reported that Sir Robert had secured the backing of Theresa Villiers.
 The former NI secretary – who has been a critic of the NI Protocol – had been rumoured to stand herself but instead signed Mr Buckland’s nomination papers.

-Sir Robert, who is seen by some as in the moderate wing of the Conservative Party, was seen as the favoured choice of Alliance and SDLP members of the committee.
+Sir Robert, who is seen by some as in the moderate wing of the Conservative Party, was understood to be the favoured choice of Alliance and SDLP members of the committee.
 However, only Tory MPs had a vote as that party held the chairmanship.

-Mr Buckland said: “I am thrilled to have the opportunity to chair the Northern Ireland Affairs Committee.
-With thanks to my colleagues who nominated me and supported my appointment.
-I am honoured to take on this privilege and at such a critical time for Northern Ireland politically.

-“I will bring to the role experience and knowledge of Northern Ireland’s political landscape gained throughout my career.
-First as UK Government Law Officer, where I handled issues related to devolution and oversaw the passage of legislation through the Assembly, then latterly as Lord Chancellor, where I worked closely with senior judges in Northern Ireland to overcome judicial issues”.